Alfresco/docs-alfresco/content-services/latest/admin/content-stores.md

 >**Important:** The aggregate content store, is not supported as 'Encrypted content store'.

->**Note:** The Aggregating content store is based upon the Replicating content store that was included in prior releases of Alfresco Content Services, but supports specifically the content aggregation use case, not content replication.
+>**Note:** The Aggregating content store is based upon the Replicating content store that was included in prior releases of Content Services, but supports specifically the content aggregation use case, not content replication.

 The Aggregating content store contains a primary store and a set of secondary stores.
 The order in which the stores appear in the list of participating stores is important.
 The first store in the list is known as the primary store.